A correlated pseudo-marginal approach to doubly intractable problems: Simulation study

 Recall Example \ref{Ex: Kent} in Section \ref{sec: doubly intract prob}: the density of the Kent distribution is

 where $\By \in \mathbb{R}^3, \| \By\| = 1$.
 The normalising function is

 where $I_\nu(\cdot)$ is the modified Bessel function.

 The normalising function is an intractable infinite sum.
 Due to the complex form of the density function, \cite{kent1982fisher} proposes a consistent moment estimator of the parameters.
-The moment estimation of $\boldsymbol{\gamma}_i, i =1,2,3, $ is independent of $\beta$ and $\kappa$.
+The moment estimation of $\boldsymbol{\gamma}_i, i =1,2,3 $ is independent of $\beta$ and $\kappa$.
 Estimating $\beta$ and $\kappa$ requires an approximation that utilises the limiting case when $2\beta/\kappa$ is small or $\kappa$ is large, provided that the moment estimates of the $\boldsymbol{\gamma}_i$ are available.
 Alternatively, $\kappa$ and $\beta$ can be obtained numerically. \cite{kume2005saddlepoint} adopt saddle point techniques to obtain the approximation for the normalising function. \cite{kasarapu2015modelling} uses the Bayesian framework to model a mixture of $\mathrm{FB}_5$ distributions.
 The infinite sum in $c(\kappa,\beta)$ is truncated in the sense that the successive term to be added is less than a prefixed threshold.
-However, this approach results in inexact Bayesian inference.
-In contrast, the signed block PMMH with the BP estimator provides exact Bayesian inference for the parameters.
+However, this approach induces a bias in the computed distribution relative to the true posterior, i.e.\ this approach is not simulation-consistent.
+In contrast, the signed block PMMH with the BP, RR and RR-aux estimators provide exact Bayesian inference for the parameters.